Swamiji TV

 Always keep the distance

-"Everybody says that your life depends on the quality of your thoughts.
-Whether you will be in heaven or in hell depends only on the quality of your thoughts."
+"Your life depends on the quality of your thoughts.
+Whether you are in heaven or hell depends only on the quality of your thoughts."

 Filming location: Strilky, Czech Republic